tnat1031/pandoc_resume/markdown/resume.md

     *Previously:* Research Associate

-    Led bioinformatics efforts for drug discovery in a high-throughput screening (HTS) setting by processing, managing, analyzing, and presenting data from small molecule microarray (SMM) and other biological assays.
+    Led bioinformatics efforts for drug discovery in a HTS setting by processing, managing, analyzing, and presenting data from small molecule microarray (SMM) and other biological assays.
 Specifically:

     * Increased SMM data analysis efficiency by building and implementing a pipeline using Perl and R.